Blake-Madden/OleanderStemmingLibrary/README.md

 ![logo](stemming.png)

-Library for stemming words down to their root words.
+Library for stemming words down to their roots (case insensitively).

 This is a header-only library that can be included in your project as such: